Get answers to questions about resident halls and apartments, along with schedules, policies and contact information.

 Bentley University residence halls open on a rolling basis, based on class year and location.

-First-Year students, Undergraduate International students, and Transfer students will be able to access their residence halls on Wednesday, Aug.
-22, 2018.
+Incoming first-year, transfer, and exchange students will be able to access their residence halls on Thursday, September 2, 2021.

 If you are participating in the MOSIAC program through the Multicultural Center or any of the Residential Center Defined Communities, you will receive further communication regarding the specifics of your move in dates and times.

 Returning students will be able to move in during the weekend of September 4th - more information about specific dates/times will be sent out over the summer.

 Bentley University residence halls are closed for the following breaks:

 Only students with recognized and pre-approved needs will be permitted to stay in residence halls during this period.

 Only students with recognized and pre-approved needs will be permitted to stay in residence halls after this date.